ahbarnett/DPLS-demos/README.md

   * `multiinclusion_Laplace` - fast (FMM-based iterative) code for large-scale Laplace demos (by Marple)
   * `multiinclusion_Stokes` - fast (FMM-based iterative) code for large-scale Stokes demos (by Marple)
   * `FMM` - FMMLIB2D of Greengard-Gimbutas (MEX binaries and MATLAB interface only; see [here](https://github.com/zgimbutas/fmmlib2d) for full library)
-  * `kdtree` - kd-tree implementation by Andrea Tagliasacchi, needed for geometry generation in multi-inclusion cases (a snapshot of [this](https://github.com/ataiya/kdtree))
+  * `kdtree` - kd-tree implementation by Andrea Tagliasacchi, needed for geometry handling in multi-inclusion cases (a snapshot of [this](https://github.com/ataiya/kdtree))

 The demos are found in the first three directories; please follow the READMEs found therein.